Getting Started with Alpha Anywhere Tutorials

 There are multiple deployment options available for publishing a web application.
-The publishing method you should use depends on which Alpha Anywhere Application Server you are running (IIS or Standard.)
+The publishing method you should use depends on which Alpha Anywhere Application Server you are running (IIS or Classic.)

 Publishing to a Remote Server over HTTP/HTTPS - HTTP Publishing utilizes the Alpha Anywhere Application Server to upload the files for your application.
 Since publishing is done over the HTTP (or HTTPS) protocol, no additional ports or third-part applications are required.
 Simply configure your Alpha Anywhere Application Server to allow HTTP publish and upload you application.
 This step-by-step tutorial explains how to configure and publish an application to the Application Server using HTTP Publish.

 Publishing to a Remote Server over FTP/SFTP - Applications running on the Alpha Anywhere Application Server can also be published using FTP.
 Use the built-in Alpha Anywhere FTP client or your own external client to publish your application to the remote server.
 Learn how create and use an FTP Publish profile for deploying an application.